taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Refactoring to Patterns** by Joshua Kerievsky
 - **Working Effectively with Legacy Code** by Michael C. Feathers

+Test-Driven Development (TDD)

+- **Test Driven Development: By Example** (2002) by  Kent Beck
+- Agile Java: Crafting Code with Test-Driven Development by Jeff Langr

+Unit Testing

+- **Growing Object-Oriented Software, Guided by Tests** by Steve Freeman
+- Unit Testing: Principles, Practices, and Patterns by Vladimir Khorikov
+- Effective Unit Testing by Lasse Koskela
+- xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros (.NET)
+- The RSpec Book by David Chelimsky
+- The Art of Unit Testing: With Examples in .NET by Roy Osherove

 Performance

 - Every Computer Performance Book: How to Avoid and Solve Performance Problems on The Computers You Work With by Bob Wescott, Anna Macijeski